jatinkumar-me/react-todo-list/README.md

 - Add a new todo task.
 - List all tasks.
 - Delete and edit individual tasks.
 - Search for tasks by title.
+App implement debounced search query.
 - Sort tasks by due date, date created, or name.
 - Filter tasks by priority and label.